-- WEAK-CURRENT ELECTRICAL ENGINEERING
+- ELECTRICAL ENGINEERING

-- School Study Programme: Computer Technologies
+- School Study Program: Computer Technologies

 - MECHANICAL ENGINEERING

-- School Study Programme: Computer-aided Mechanical Engineering
+- School Study Program: Computer-aided Mechanical Engineering

 - STRUCTURAL ENGINEERING

-- School Study Programme: Civil Engineering
+- School Study Program: Civil Engineering

 Education in our school concentrates on preparing students to be creative, obtain skills and knowledge and use them in practice with the help of the latest technologies including the abilities to use information and communication technologies and acquire good language skills.